President: Mike W9MK

 I started in Ham Radio with WN9IYO in January of 1972.
+2022 will be my 50th year as an Amateur Radio Operator.
+Wow!
 I upgraded to Extra at the FCC office in Chicago with my friend Bill Ryan N4BR and we received consecutive call signs which we had for a number of years.
 My FCC assigned call was AD9Y and Bill’s call was AD9Z.
 When W9MK became available it was the only call I requested otherwise I would likely still be AD9Y.
 I love chasing DX.
 I love the competition of a DX pileup.
 I came into the NIDXA with 200 countries confirmed.
-I now have 295 confirmed and 313 worked.
+I now have 306 confirmed and 317 worked.
 The NIDXA club members are very helpful in the chase.
 My favorite bands are 15, 75, and 40 meters.

 See you in the pileups!